Shubh-Nisar/CSC510-G2/proj1/Part3.md

 In the world of software development, progress is a continual journey of creation, reflection, and improvement.
 Our experience in developing Project1's frontend and backend unveiled various challenges and shortcomings.
-I

 ### Frontend Shortcomings